Looking for a London Wedding Photographer?

 Chat with them, find out about them and their history, what makes them tick ask what kind of gear they have, what album design or additional services they offer?
 Then choose a photographer who consistently shows a style that you like and really rocks your boat.
 If what they are saying resonates with you and you love their style and images.
 Do it.
 You’ve done your homework.
 Trust your gut instinct.
 Now, book them!

 Phew, there is a fair bit to do so you better get cracking!

 I hope this is helpful and gives you a few useful questions to ask and research to do when looking for the perfect London wedding photographer for you.

-Liza O’Malley is a fun, natural, unposed London Wedding Photographer capturing stunning photos and memories for quirky, cute couples in Brighton, London, Sussex and New Zealand.
+Liza O’Malley is a fun, natural, unposed London Wedding Photographer capturing stunning photos and memories for quirky, cute couples in Brighton and London.